xdit-project/HunyuanVideo/README.md

   <video src="https://github.com/user-attachments/assets/f37925a3-7d42-40c9-8a9b-5a010c7198e2" width="50%">
 </div>

 The video is heavily compressed due to complaince of GitHub policy.
-The high quality version can be downloaded from here. [here](https://aivideo.hunyuan.tencent.com/download/HunyuanVideo/material/demo.mov).
+The high quality version can be downloaded from [here](https://aivideo.hunyuan.tencent.com/download/HunyuanVideo/material/demo.mov).

 ## 🔥🔥🔥 News!!
 * Dec 3, 2024: 🤗 We release the inference code and model weights of HunyuanVideo.